Daniel Ritzenthaler

 Which archetype or character best suits your product?
 Why?

-Just like aesthetics, it’s not about the having the “right” answer.
+Much like aesthetics, it’s not about the having the “right” answer.
 It’s about surfacing and exposing the reasons why you’re making the decisions you’re making.
-A designer with good personality skills should not only be able to make the product more likable, but also surface and expose the reasons why it acts the way it acts.
+A designer with good personality skills should not only be able to make the product more likable, but surface and expose the reasons why it acts the way it acts.

 Interface design, interaction design, and experience design bring a hot mess of jargon to designing products.
 Before attempting to explain the differences between these types of design, here’s a dysfunctional story that tends to play out in product teams.